bertkdowns/pyomo-replace/paper/paper.md

 # Introduction

-Equation-oriented algebraic modelling is a powerful tool to represent certain types of physical systems, particularly those that closely follow first-principles behaviour and include non-linear dynamics.
+Equation-oriented algebraic modelling is a powerful tool to represent certain types of physical systems, particularly those that closely follow first-principles behaviour and include non-linear dynamics [@shacham1982equation].
 At its simplest, equation-oriented modelling is about specifying equations to represent the system and solving those equations to find the unknown properties.
 However, the use of numerical methods to solve the equations means that initial values to use when finding a solution, and scaling factors for variables, can be the difference between a model succeeding or failing to converge on a solution.
 This becomes more of a problem as the mathematical model grows larger.

-Pyomo is a framework for building mathematical models that is written in Python.
+Pyomo [@hart2011pyomo] is a framework for building mathematical models that is written in Python.
 It includes tools to manage abstraction and complexity in a mathematical model, and to define initialisation routines and scaling factors to enhance numerical stability.
 A particular feature is the ability to break a mathematical model into *blocks*, where blocks can be imported from different libraries.
 This encourages reuse, and empowers users to build more complex models, but it makes squaring a model, initialisation, and scaling more complicated.
-I propose that by defining a set of state variables to provide values or guesses for will simplify the process of squaring, initialising, and scaling a model.
-Our library, pyomo-replace, demonstrates the benefits of this approach in the Pyomo and IDAES ecosystem.
+This article proposes that defining a set of state variables to provide values or guesses for will simplify the process of squaring, initialising, and scaling a model.
+Our library, pyomo-replace, demonstrates the benefits of this approach in the Pyomo and IDAES [@miller2018next] ecosystem.

-# Background on Mathematical Modelling
+# Background on Equation-Oriented Modelling

-Fundamentally, a mathematical model is simply a set of mathematical equations, optionally with an objective function.
+Fundamentally, an Equation-Oriented Model is simply a set of mathematical equations, optionally with an objective function [@biegler2010nonlinear].

 The main parts of these equations are: